Aaron98990/ways-of-the-game/goals.md

 >
 > the referee must disallow the goal if the extra person was:
 > - a player, substitute, substituted player, sent-off player or team official of the team that scored the goal; play is restarted with a direct free kick from the position of the extra person
-> - an outside agent who interfered with play unless a goal results as outlined above in ‘Extra persons on the field of play’; play is restarted with a dropped ball
+> - an outside agent who interfered with play unless a goal results as outlined [..] in ‘Extra persons on the field of play’; play is restarted with a dropped ball
 > - Law 3.9

 If the ball goes into the goal but deflected off someone that enters the field of play to block the goal, the goal should generally stand.